What is Hypertension?

 At Low T Center, we’ll put together a hypertension treatment plan for you based on your overall health and lifestyle.
 For some people, changes in their lifestyle are sufficient to reduce their blood pressure.
 This might include cutting back on salt consumption, exercising, losing weight and eating nutritiously.
 However, some people may need medication to keep their blood pressure under control.
 We’ll keep working with you to find the right solution that will keep your blood pressure at healthy levels.

-We are happy to answer any questions you have about your health or high blood pressure.
-If you are suffering from symptoms that may be related to high blood pressure or if you simply haven’t had a medical check-up for a while, make an appointment with us online.
+As an existing patient at Low T Center, we are happy to answer any questions you have about your health or high blood pressure.
+If you are suffering from symptoms that may be related to high blood pressure, or have additional questions, be sure to make an appointment with your provider at Low T Center.
 We can check your blood pressure and do a comprehensive health assessment to identify any underlying conditions that may be causing unpleasant symptoms.